 Tax that you pay for taking this ‘Benefit in Kind’ is dependent on 3 points:

 - Your income

 This increase to tax on company cars may result in company cars becoming less appealing to those contractors who are looking to purchase or lease a car through their limited company.
 These increasing rates result in an individual’s personal tax bill becoming higher each year.

 However, it is not all bad news for contractors.
 If you chose to use your own car to get to and from your place of work, you are able to claim back 45p per mile as expenses.
 Please read our ‘On the Road: Claiming Mileage’ article for further information.

-If you would like to discuss any of these changes, or would like to find out more about how Churchill Knight’s services could benefit you, request a call back today from one of specialist consultants.
+If you would like to discuss any of these changes or would like to find out more about how Churchill Knight’s services could benefit you, request a call back today from one of our specialist consultants.